Black Eyed, Please

 "Black Eyed, Please" is the fifteenth episode of the twenty-fourth season of the American animated television series The Simpsons, and the 523rd episode overall.
+The episode was directed by Matthew Schofield and written by John Frink.
 It first aired on the Fox network in the United States on March 10, 2013.
 The name is a pun on black-eyed peas and the band of the same name.

+In this episode, Flanders seeks forgiveness after punching Homer in the eye while a new substitute teacher likes everyone except Lisa.
+Tina Fey guest starred as Ms. Cantwell, and evolutionary biologist Richard Dawkins appeared as himself.
+The episode received mixed reviews.

 The couch segment of this episode's intro was animated by Bill Plympton in a film noir style.
 He also animated one for 2012 and one for 2014.